Food, Lifestyle and the Heart

 I think dealing with these factors is central to improving heart health and it is likely to be more effective than simply using a drug.

 A study published in 1999 that followed 25,000 executives for 10 years found that low fitness accounted for three times as many deaths as caused by elevated cholesterol in those who had a normal weight (though less for the obese).
-The interesting fact was that those who were least fit but became fitter, the risk of dying was reduced by half.
+The interesting fact was that for those who were least fit but became fitter, the risk of dying was reduced by half.
 A study of women also found those who were least fit were far more likely to die of heart disease and had twice the risk of dying from any cause over the next 20 years.

 When it comes to stroke the situation is even more marked: a sedentary lifestyle increases the risk eight-fold, smoking increases it six-fold, raised blood pressure increases it two to fourfold and diabetes increases it twofold.
 A raised cholesterol had little effect on risk.